J. H. Thomas

-James Henry Thomas PC (3 October 1874 – 21 January 1949) was a Welsh trade unionist and Labour (later National Labour) politician.
+James Henry Thomas PC (3 October 1874 – 21 January 1949) was a Welsh trade unionist and politician.
 He was involved in a political scandal involving budget leaks.

 Early career and trade union activities

 Thomas was born in Newport, Monmouthshire, the son of a young unmarried mother.
 He was raised by his grandmother and began work at twelve years of age, soon starting a career as a railway worker.
 He became an official of the Amalgamated Society of Railway Servants and in 1913 helped to organise its merger with two smaller trade unions on the railways to form the National Union of Railwaymen (now part of the National Union of Rail, Maritime and Transport Workers).
 Thomas was elected NUR general secretary in 1916, a post he held until 1931.

 Thomas was general secretary during the successful national rail strike of 1919 that was jointly called by the NUR and Associated Society of Locomotive Engineers and Firemen against proposed wage reductions.
 In 1921 Thomas played a leading role in the Black Friday crisis, in which rail and transport unions failed to come to the aid of the National Union of Mineworkers, who were facing wage reductions.
 Before the 1926 General Strike the Trades Union Congress asked Thomas to negotiate with Stanley Baldwin's Conservative Government, but the talks were unsuccessful and the strike went ahead.